 Absorption as a result of photon bombardment of various cellular molecules results in the transformation of light energy into biochemical energy.
 This is a cumulative effect and requires sufficient stimulation in order to initiate response.
 Typically 6-15 treatments are required and the end result of laser therapy is the restoration of normal cell function.
 Normally functioning cells are not affected by laser therapy nor are there any known significant side effects.
 Low Laser Therapy differs from other modalities in that it has a curative effect on the body rather than simply symptom control.

-Cold Laser Therapy is great for treating any type of acute or chronic inflammatory condition.
+Lowe Level Laser Therapy is great for treating any type of acute or chronic inflammatory condition.
 Some examples are listed below.
 Call to see if cold laser therapy can help you!

 And many more…